 - Nail the conversion with a friendly approach.

 - Grow the email list by catching subscribers from your website’s sidebar, header-footer, and during checkout.

 - If you don’t have the time to manually craft emails, use “Autoresponders.”

 - Track and monitor the results of your campaign.

-eCommerce email marketing is pretty much open for all.
+E-commerce email marketing is pretty much open to all.
 And while we tried to cover the necessary ideas, you can come up with your own.
 But most importantly, you need to find out what emailing strategy your brand should have.

 Boosting the customer conversion rate with email marketing campaigns is not always easy.
 You might have to be invested a little more than you think.
 But in the end, it’s all worth it!

 With that said, we wish you all the best in your journey.